EOSIO/Documentation/TechnicalWhitePaper.md

 The EOS.IO software defines the following process by which the protocol, as defined by the canonical source code and its constitution, can be updated:

 1. Block producers propose a change to the constitution and obtains 15/21 approval.
 2. Block producers maintain 15/21 approval of the new **constitution** for 30 consecutive days.
 3. All users are required to indicate acceptance of the new constitution as a condition of future transactions being processed.
 4. Block producers adopt changes to the source code to reflect the change in the constitution and propose it to the blockchain using the hash of the new constitution.
 5. Block producers maintain 15/21 approval of the new **code** for 30 consecutive days.
 6. Changes to the code take effect 7 days later, giving all non-producing full nodes 1 week to upgrade after ratification of the source code.
 7. All nodes that do not upgrade to the new code shut down automatically.

-By default configuration of the EOS.IO software, the process of updating the blockchain to add new features takes 2 to 3 months, while updates to fix non-critical bugs that do not require changes to the constitution can take 1 to 2 months.
+By default, configuration of the EOS.IO software, the process of updating the blockchain to add new features takes 2 to 3 months, while updates to fix non-critical bugs that do not require changes to the constitution can take 1 to 2 months.

 ### Emergency Changes